Mikaella Boulos

 Mikaella Boulos (born 8 April 1992 Beirut, Lebanon) is a Greco-Cypriot-Lebanese actress and architect.
 She is known for her role as Dia in the Lebanese comedy series "Aayle A Fared Mayle", and film "Madame Bambino".

 Boulos received her Bachelor of Architecture degree from Notre Dame University - Zouk Mosbeh in 2016.
-In 2017, she started her own architectural business, MIRAJ Architects (MIkaella & RAbih Jrab Architects) with her partner Rabih Jrab.
+In 2017, she started her own architectural business, with her partner Rabih Jrab.
 The couple married on 8 September 2017.